-Stardust is a spacecraft launched on February 7, 1999, with the object of encountering comet Wild-2 in January 2004 and returning samples of it to Earth.
+Stardust is a spacecraft launched on Feb 7, 1999, with the object of encountering comet Wild-2 in Jan 2004 and returning samples of it to Earth.
 Stardust made three loops around the Sun.
-On the second loop, it passed within 260 kilometers of the nucleus of Wild-2, sent back pictures, took counts of the number of comet particles striking it, and analyzed in real-time the composition of substances in the comet's tail.
+On the second loop, it passed within 260 km of the nucleus of Wild-2, sent back pictures, took counts of the number of comet particles striking it, and analyzed in real-time the composition of substances in the comet's tail.
 It also captured samples of cometary material using a sponge-like cushioning substance called aerogel that is attached to panels on the spacecraft.
 Additionally, Stardust obtained samples of cosmic dust, including the recently discovered interstellar dust streaming into the solar system from the direction of Sagittarius.
-Having been "soft-caught" and preserved by the aerogel, these samples were brought back to Earth by a reentry capsule which landed in Utah at 1012 GMT on on January 15, 2006.
+Having been "soft-caught" and preserved by the aerogel, these samples were brought back to Earth by a reentry capsule which landed in Utah at 1012 GMT on on Jan 15, 2006.
 Analysis of the material from Wild-2 and interstellar space, which is expected to include presolar grains and condensates left over from the formation of the solar system, will yield important insights into the evolution of the Sun and planets and possibly the origin of life itself.

 |Stardust approaches Comet Wild

 |Stardust collector trays filled with